-Objective 11 To conduct performance monitoring activities using mechanisms that assess if all chart documentation and audit review findings are in congruence with State and Federal regulations as an indicator of adherence credentialing and monitoring standards.
+Objective 11 To conduct performance monitoring activities using mechanisms that assess if all chart documentation and audit review findings are in congruence with State and Federal regulations.
 Goal 11 To review all current chart documents for ease of use and to ensure appropriateness to Title 9, Medi-Cal, Managed Care and Federal requirements; make revisions based on new legislation and State guidance as needed.
 To enhance department quality improvement practices, infrastructure and QI work plan fidelity.
 To continue to use this information to identify and prioritize areas for improving the process of providing care and better meeting consumer needs.
-Responsible Partners Quality Services; Utilization Management; SOC managers Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include chart audits (peer review), treatment plan authorization review, and disallowance reports and/or suspended services for outpatient services and denied days for inpatient services, reports, and dashboards.